MTN Nigeria: On a Y’ello brick road

 Painting Nigeria in Y’ello Money…

 MTN Nigeria has made a tremendous socio-economic impact on the Nigerian economy.
 With its reach across the six geo-political zones, MTN has continued to invest billions of dollars in fixed assets and hi-tech facilities across the country.
-About $4billion has been invested in the Nigerian economy through various corporate projects, levies, duties to government and regulatory licenses.
+About $4billion has been invested in the Nigerian economy through various corporate projects, levies, duties to the government and regulatory licenses.
 With billions of US dollars invested in network infrastructure alone, giving rise to a 10,457km digital transmission backbone, and a separate 9,056km fibre-optic superhighway (the largest privately-owned fibre optics system in Africa), MTNN has proven its vision in leading new and bold digital services to its customers.
 The acquisition of the Visafone Mobile in 2016 was a huge feat, aimed at increasing MTN subscribers’ database and CDMA capabilities.

 As an oak tree that stands firm even with stormy challenges on every corner, MTN strategically gained improvement as disconnected subscribers returned to their first love.
-(About 11.5 million subscribers were initially disconnected but more than 50% reconnected), with an enhanced system to ensure regulatory compliance implemented.
+(About 11.5 million subscribers were initially disconnected but more than 50% reconnected), with an enhanced system to ensure regulatory compliance is implemented.

 Men lie, Women lie but Numbers don’t lie!